clarabrunet/iDNDS_v2/README.md

 pip install -r requirements.txt

 ```
+- Tested on Python 3.11.4 under Windows 10 and Ubuntu 22.04.
+- Typical install time: less than 2 minutes on a standard desktop computer

 **Usage**:

 The main launcher script takes a FASTA file as input containing two aligned codon sequences.